 It’s so nice to have an X2000 again after all these years and as soon as you start to use it, you soon realise why it was held in such high regard when it was launched.

-Operating is it a joy and there's not really much need for the manual - you just kind figure it out!
-The only thing that I'd say is not as good as I remember is the scanning speed; I always thought it was super-fast but it is in fact quite slow.
-You certainly have to do your best to put the frequencies in memory sorted in ascending order so that the radio isn't switching backwards and forwards all the time.
+Operating is it a joy and there's not really much need for the manual - you just kind of figure it out!
+The only thing that I'd say is not as good as I remember is the scanning speed; I always thought it was super-fast but it is in fact quite average.
+You certainly benefit from putting the frequencies into memory sorted in ascending order so that the radio isn't switching backwards and forwards all the time.
 It makes sense to do that anyway.
 Another thing that will slow down memory-scan times is switching from one mode to another.
 Personally, when scanning I tend to be scanning a particular band (eg. Civil AirBand), so there's no need to move out of AM mode anyway.

 Searching (as opposed to scanning) is actually very fast on the DJ-X2000E, but this is something I use very little.
 The supplied antenna is surprisingly good on most bands but the radio obviously benefits greatly from a dedicated antenna on HF frequencies such as an End Fed Half Wave.
 In fact, it also benefits from a COUPLER/ATU to "tune" (match) the antenna to get the best possible reception.
 For this (and when I am using my old AOR AR-3000A) I use an AT-1000 which I bought secondhand.
 You could obviously use any manual antenna-tuner.
 So many SWL'ers fail to benefit from matching their outdoor antenna to their radio and therefore miss out on a far superior signal.